hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/hasura-backend/2-add-cargo-table.md

 ---
 title: "Add the Cargo Table to Hasura"
-metaTitle: "Add the Cargo Table to Hasura | Remix Firebase Hasura Tutorial"
+metaTitle: "Add the Cargo Table to Hasura | Remix Fullstack GraphQL Tutorial"
 metaDescription: "Now we setup the cargo table in our database"
 ---